Sign In with OAuth Providers

 Security Considerations

-Section titled “Security Considerations”CSRF Protection
+Section titled “Security Considerations”PKCE Protection

 Section titled “CSRF Protection”Nhost automatically handles CSRF protection using the OAuth state parameter.
 Each sign-in request generates a unique state value that is validated during the callback.